-Navigating the Emerald City
+Navigating The Emerald City

 We no longer had access to a car.
-Instead, we were given a complex system of buses, trains and ferries at our disposal.
+Instead, we had a complex system of buses, trains, and ferries.
 Perhaps most striking was the lack of green open areas.
-It was hard to find a space to retreat — there was always someone somewhere.
+It was hard to find a space to retreat — there was always some other person somewhere.
 Not to mention, it smelled funny.
-My five senses were assaulted at every turn.
+My senses were assaulted at every turn.

 A few weeks after we moved to New York, my birthday arrived.
 I cried and cried.
 I lost vivacity and the drive to go out.
 I felt like I was in self-preservation mode.
-I began to question things about who I was and what I was really doing here.
-I felt like I had come to the end of my rope, all while trying to juggle the new learning and training that Equip was presenting me.
+I began to question who I was and what I was really doing here.
+I felt like I came to the end of my rope, while juggling the new learning and training Equip was presenting me.
 Is this really where the yellow brick road led?